Founding Director: Aileen Anderson, PhD

 Our Competitive Advantage

 The SCRC provides state-of-the-art infrastructure to support basic, translational and clinical stem cell research.
 Our team is developing a responsive and adaptable pipeline of testing for cell-based neurological therapeutics.
 The SCRC is the origin of first-in-human clinical trials for spinal cord injury and retinal disease, and our investigators have launched multiple local companies focused on regenerative medicine advances.
-This is a unique area of strength at UCI, and indeed across stem cell and regenerative medicine centers both in California and across the nation.
+This is a unique area of strength at UC Irvine, and indeed across stem cell and regenerative medicine centers both in California and across the nation.

 Training at the SCRC has also received recognition from leading organizations.
-For example, the California Institute for Regenerative Medicine (CIRM), the world’s largest institution dedicated to regenerative medicine, has supported several initiatives at the SCRC making the center a leader at UCI for training grants received to date.
+For example, the California Institute for Regenerative Medicine (CIRM), the world’s largest institution dedicated to regenerative medicine, has supported several initiatives at the SCRC making the center a leader at UC Irvine for training grants received to date.
 At the undergraduate level, training at the SCRC includes pairing students with faculty mentors to help learn hands-on lab skills, good manufacturing procedures and clinical research coordination.
 At the postgraduate level, each SCRC trainee is assigned a formal research mentor and a clinical mentor, offering a complete bench-to-bedside experience.
 This is a strength that will translate to the future success of the Neuroscience Program in the Falling Leaves Foundation Medical Innovation Building.

 A History of Innovation and Discovery